Assessment of Data Analysed for period 04.04.22 to 08.04.22 and submitted to Government Equalities Office March 2023

-The Sterling Group of Companies are fully compliant with all relevant legislation and wholly committed to our duty to report our Gender Pay Gap findings for 2017/18.
+The Sterling Group of Companies are fully compliant with all relevant legislation and wholly committed in our duty to report our Gender Pay Gap findings for the year end 2022.

-As a service provider encompassing of Umbrella and Self-Employed payment route models, the subjects that we are reporting on are legally employed by our Sterling Umbrella company or contracted down a self-employed route, which by its nature, does not lend itself to the typical pay structure of a salaried individual.
-The individuals will usually source their work through a recruitment agency and Sterling Umbrella company will processes payments for these employees upon receipt of timesheet data for work carried out (at a specified rate of hourly pay received from the agency) on assignment ranging from one day to twelve months and beyond.
+As a service provider encompassing of Umbrella and Self-Employed payment route models, the subjects that we are reporting on are legally employed by our Sterling Umbrella companies or contracted down a self-employed route, which by their nature, do not lend themselves to the typical pay structure of a salaried individual.
+The individuals will usually source their work through a recruitment agency and Sterling will processes payments for these employees upon receipt of timesheet data for work carried out (at a specified rate of hourly pay received from the agency) on assignment.
+These assignments can range from one day to twelve months and beyond.

-The majority of the subjects we report on were only paid intermittently and for very short assignments leading to distortion of the figures and therefore almost impossible in most cases to reflect a true figure of someone’s annual pay.
-Furthermore, distinguishing between what may be classed as ‘Full Pay Relevant Employees’ and ‘Relevant Employees’ is not possible due to the varied number of hours paid per individual in a pay period (many contractors may be paid just once through umbrella for varying amount of hours).
+Most of the subjects we report on are only paid intermittently and for very short assignments leading to distortion of the figures and therefore almost impossible in most cases to reflect a true figure of someone’s annual pay.
+Furthermore, distinguishing between what may be classed as ‘Full Pay Relevant Employees’ and ‘Relevant Employees’ is not possible due to the varied number of hours paid per individual in a pay period (many contractors may be paid just once through an umbrella company for varying amount of hours).
 In order to produce any sort of meaningful data, for the purposes of our reporting therefore, we have classed all subjects that were paid in the pay period as ‘Full Pay Relevant Employees’ and used their hourly rate regardless of hours worked.

-With regard to ‘Bonuses’, these are in the minority through an Umbrella company and cannot necessarily be identified as ‘Bonuses’ in the traditional sense (they may be enhanced rates of pay out of our control, reimbursed expenses or similar).
+As stated in previous years’ GPG reporting, ‘Bonuses’ are in the minority through an Umbrella company and cannot necessarily be identified as ‘Bonuses’ in the traditional sense (they may be enhanced rates of pay out of our control, reimbursed expenses or similar).
 Furthermore, if any of these types are pay are received and identified, then these do not necessarily relate to a period of time upon which they were employed by Sterling Umbrella.
-As a payroll company, we are also not necessarily informed by the recruitment agency whether a rate of pay to be processed to an individual relates to standard hours, overtime, includes any bonus etc. therefore making an accurate distinction is not possible.
+As a payroll provider, we are not necessarily informed by the recruitment agency whether a rate of pay to be processed to an individual relates to standard hours, overtime, includes any bonus etc. therefore making an accurate distinction is not possible.
 Any bonuses identified have however been removed to improve accuracy.

-This statement confirms that the published information is accurate at the time of publishing and is signed by Nicholas Simon Percival, Director.
+This statement confirms that the published information is accurate at the time of publishing and is signed and authorised by Nicholas Simon Percival, Director (March 2023).